davidbreyer/davidbreyer.github.com/_posts/2015-06-10-add-logging-to-your-web-api-controllers-with-aop.md

 <br/><br/>
 In part one we [added a log4net log to our Web API project using Unity]({% post_url 2015-06-09-logging-web-api-with-log4net-and-unity %}).

-In this part I will show how to create a class that runs a method before and after a your controller method, how to inject log4net into the filter, and how to add the filter to your controllers.
-This part also uses the same Nuget packages as part one.
+In this part I will show how to create a filter that runs a function before and after a your controller method, how to inject log4net into the filter, and how to add the filter to your controllers.
+This part uses the same nuget packages as part one.

 Step one is to create a web filter.
 In the example below there are three main parts.